-Unlike gas water heaters that have gas burners, electric water heaters rely on a pair of upper and lower metal heating elements to heat the water.
+Unlike gas water heaters that use gas burners to heat the water, electric water heaters rely on a pair of upper and lower metal heating elements to heat the water.
 Similar to the way in which oven heating elements work, the heating elements in a water heater heat up when electrical current passes through them.
-Each of the heating elements are controlled by a separate thermostat.
+Each of the heating elements is controlled by a separate thermostat.

 In an electric water heater, the bottom heating element is the workhorse, since it is at the bottom of the tank where cold water enters from a dip tube that extends down through the tank.
 The upper heating element really only contributes when there is a high hot water demand and only serves to heat water in the upper portion of the tank.
 When a hot water tap is opened somewhere in the house, hot water flows up out of the top of the tank, and new cold water flows into the bottom of the tank, where the lower heating element begins to heat it.

 Replacing a faulty heating element on a water heater is not particularly difficult, but it is considered an advanced project since it requires both mechanical skill and a comfortable knowledge of electrical wiring issues.
-It involves three different stages: testing the heating element, removing the old heating element, and installing a new replacement.
+It involves three different project stages:

 Heating elements are not particularly expensive, so you may want to replace both of them, even if only one has tested faulty.
 If one heating element has gone bad, it is possible the other one will shortly follow, and replacing both can proactively prevent a second repair in the near future.
 Some manufacturers sell heating elements in repair kits that include both heating elements, as well as the thermostats.